 Here’s what Tyrone had to say about his training experience:

-Tell us a bit about yourself and your background, both personally and professionally.
+Tell us a bit about yourself, Tyrone.

 Originally from Elsies River, I now reside in Bellville.
 I matriculated from Elsies River Senior Secondary in 1998 and furthered my tertiary education at Torque IT where I completed my Masters in Network Engineering Diploma.
 After completion of my studies, I worked at SAB Miller for 2 years as a Systems Support Engineer and then had a short stint (5 months) at Sanlam as a Technology Consultant.